-Our story starts with the horse’s navicular bone.
+But this story starts with the horse’s navicular bone.
 People have recognized that the horse’s navicular bone can give some horses all sorts of problems for centuries.* And it was, and has pretty much always been, a very bad disease, because once the horse’s navicular bone is shot, you can’t fix it.
-(I wrote a book on navicular disease – you can see it if you CLICK HERE.)
+(I wrote a book on navicular disease – you can see it if you CLICK HERE.
+It’s needs to be updated just a little – another project – but it’s still pretty good, even if I do say so myself).

-It’s a truism that veterinarians want to make horses better.
+It’s a truism that when horse’s have problems, veterinarians (and many other folks) want to make horses better.
 So, in the 20th century, people started to really look closely at navicular bones, to try to figure out what caused the problem, and to see if it could be prevented, or treated.
 They dissected navicular bones, they X-rayed navicular bones, and they advanced theories about what caused navicular bones to go bad.

 They kept very busy.

 One of the first things that they noticed was that, when you took X-rays of the navicular bone, the bones of some horses looked like they had holes in them.
 Some of the horses had more holes than others.
 And so it was determined that holes (also given descriptive names like “lollipops” or “channels”) were bad, and that a lack of holes was good.
-Easy.
+And, importantly, it was easy.

-VOICEOVER: … and, yea, verily, so it was that holes in the navicular bone became diagnostic for “problems.”
+VOICEOVER: … and, yea, verily, so it was that holes in the navicular bone became diagnostic for “problems,” (not only now, but in the future, too).

 VOICEOVER: … and yea, verily, so it was that a simple nerve block became “diagnostic” for navicular disease.

 It was very clean and easy.
-But it was not to last.
+But alas, it was not to last.

 Somewhere towards the end of the 1970s, a British veterinarian by the name of Dr. Chris Colles came up with a theory.
 He asserted that disease of the navicular bone was caused by a lack of blood to the navicular bone – he said that little clots in the arteries that go to the bone caused the bone to die, and deteriorate (the process is called ischemic necrosis).
-In his view, the possible cure for disease of the navicular bone was to get the blood flowing.
-Thus armed with a theory – as so many promoters of new and novel treatments are – Dr. Colles got people going on treating “navicular” horses with rat poison.
-Not rat poison like you’d buy at the home improvement store,** but warfarin, a drug that gets in the way of the blood’s clotting process (the same drug is also used to treat humans who have had a stroke).
+Thus, in his view, the possible cure for disease of the navicular bone was to get the blood flowing.
+Thus armed with a plausible theory – and even a study or two – Dr. Colles (who, as far as I remember, was a great guy) got people going on treating “navicular” horses with rat poison.
+Not rat poison like you’d buy at the home improvement store,** but warfarin, a drug that gets in the way of the blood’s clotting process (the same drug has been used for decades used to treat humans who have had a stroke, although newer drugs are taking its place).
 Amazingly, many horses that became sound with an anesthetic block, and had some holes in their X-rays, got better after getting warfarin.

 VOICEOVER: … and, yea, verily, navicular disease became a problem with blood circulation that was treated with blood thinners.